Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the Super Computer Center of Dalian University of Technology for providing computer resources.
-This work is supported by National Natural Science Foundation of China (Grant Nos.
-11925501 and 12075048) and Fundamental Research Funds for the Central Universities (Grant No. DUT21GJ204).
+This work is supported by the National Key R\&D Program of China (No.2022YFE03040001), National Natural Science Foundation of China (Nos.
+11925501 and 12075048), Chinese Academy of Sciences, Key Laboratory of Geospace Environment, University of Science \& Technology of China (No. GE2019-01) and Fundamental Research Funds for the Central Universities (No. DUT21GJ204).